 Forest Schools and Outdoor Education are taught throughout school on a regular basis.
 Early Years and Year 1 have weekly forest school sessions as well as daily outdoor play.
 Years 2 and 3 have three half terms of a mix of forest schools and outdoor education, as well as regular outdoor activities such as gardening.
-Years 4, 5 and 6 have
+Years 4, 5 and 6 have regular sessions throughout the year.

 Teachers use the Forest School handbook to ensure children are covering a range of skills and opportunities, and building on previous experience.
+We are exploring the introduction of skills and experience stickers that can be earned as they move through school to aid in progression.